Head of School

 Shweta Singh has lived in Birmingham for 15 years.
 She earned her Bachelor’s in Early Childhood and Elementary Education and her Class B, P-6 undergraduate certification from The University of Alabama.
 She graduated with Presidential Honors.
 She has previously taught first grade, and the past three years she has been teaching in the private school setting.
-This is her fourth year teaching at JBMA in the Preschool program.
-Shweta enjoys every aspect of teaching and her motto is “Teaching is learning”.
+She enjoys teaching in our preschool program and her motto is “Teaching is learning”.

 Catherine McElroy grew up in Jackson, Alabama.
 She has a Bachelor in Science from the University of Alabama in Childhood Development and Family Studies.
 In 2006, she received a Master’s degree in Early Childhood and Elementary Education and holds a teaching certificate from the State of Alabama.
 She has been teaching various grades from toddlers to 5th grade since 2002.
 She joined the faculty at JBMA in the fall of 2011.
 She received her certification through the American Montessori Society in 2013.
 She is an avid runner and loves to be outdoors with her husband, Rob, and their dog, Carl.
 She has two twin girls named Cameron Ann and Sidney Bounds.

 Genie began her journey into “Montessori” here at JBMA as an assistant with the Toddler class in 1997.
 Through the years, she has worked in the Preschool, Upper, and Lower classrooms where she had wonderful experiences with Montessori mentors such as Ms. Margaret and Ms. Sue.
 She has a BS degree from the University of Montevallo in special education of the hearing impaired, plus Montessori certifications in EI and EII.
 She fully believes in the philosophy and methods used in a Montessori environment that encourage children to become independent learners.
 That is why she loves working with the students here at JBMA.